January 2017 Newsletter

 So, for the Apprenticeship Program, this is a very big event.
 In a nutshell, it is time to affirm our fundamental evolutionary intentions and to renew, review, and update our commitment to them.

 The first official meeting of the “AP” happened in the living room of Karen Davis in Leawood, Kansas, on June 3, 1998.
 There were eight people in attendance.
 We were scheduled to begin at 5:00 PM.
-I suspect that, as is usually the case with informal classes, the “first breath” actually occurred a few minutes later.
-Here’s the chart, set for 5:05 pm.
+I suspect that, as is usually the case with informal classes, the “first breath” actually occurred a few minutes later, at 5:05 pm.

 I want to talk about the symbolism, but first I’d like to say a few words about the Apprenticeship Program itself.
 When it all began, I was turning fifty.
 I wanted to take my teaching to a deeper place than was possible with weekend workshops.
 As an improvement on that format, I envisioned intimate groups that would meet for six very structured four-day intensives over a three-year period.